 Writing great content isn’t always enough to get readers to your blog.
 You have to know how to promote it, too.
 Otherwise, all that hard work will be wasted.

 *Disclosure: This post may contain affiliate links, meaning I earn a commission if you click through and decide to make a purchase.
 Thank you for supporting my blog!

 Medium is an online publishing platform with nearly 100 million visitors per month.
-A lot of freelance writers post their blogs on Medium.
+A lot of freelance writers post their blogs on Medium so it’s a great place to promote your blog.
 Both writers and bloggers can share their content and also get paid.

 You can think of Medium as sort of the YouTube of writing.
 It’s free to write on, but if you’re just there for the articles, you’re only allowed to read 3 per month for free.

 Pinterest is a great place to bring in traffic for your blog.
 There are over 250 million people using Pinterest and 90% of them use it to make purchase decisions.

 You can promote your blog to Pinterest for free while also building a community and driving traffic to your site.
 If you’re looking to make your Pinterest bio and boards more SEO friendly, I’d recommend having an expert help you.
 Christina Faye Creative did an excellent job fixing my Pinterest which helped bring a lot of traffic to my site.

 Pinterest has group boards you can join as well.
 This site has a list of boards you can join by niche.

 Instagram is a great social media site to use for blog promotion.
 Especially since there are over one billion monthly users on the platform.
 You can share photos and put your blog link right in the bio section.
 Also, you can use tags so others can easily find your content.